 They've walked the streets of New Orleans for hundreds of years.
-With their heads held high and their sights held steady, the Mardi Gras Indians of New Orleans have reveled in the Louisiana sunshine.
-Amidst the numerous onlookers, they've been performing with their earliest appearances dating back to the 1800s - and no showing has ever been the same.
+With their heads held high and their sights held steady, the Mardi Gras Indians have reveled in the Louisiana sunshine.
+Amidst numerous onlookers, they've been performing for dozens of generations, with their earliest appearances dating back to the 1800s - and no showing has ever been the same.

-Mardi Gras Indians are a version of home-grown royalty, but go often unrecognized by tourists or locals alike.
+Mardi Gras Indians are a version of home-grown royalty, but often go unrecognized by tourists and locals alike.
 To date, there are reports of up to 50 individual tribes in the New Orleans area.
-Although some tribes are older than others, the history of the Indian is a widely debatable topic.
+Although some tribes are older than others, the history of the Indians is a widely debatable topic.
 Depending on who is talking, the origin of the Mardi Gras Indian may differ.
 The most popular and widely accepted lineage of the Mardi Gras Indian is said to pay homage to the Native Americans who offered refuge to escaped African Slaves.

-No matter which story you hold true, or perhaps a combination of them all, one thing has stood fast throughout history - the remarkable beauty and pageantry of the Indians themselves.
+No matter which historical narrative you validate, or perhaps if you believe combination of them all, one thing has stood fast throughout history - the remarkable beauty and pageantry of the Indians themselves.
 To see these men and women walking down the streets ever so slow, yet seemingly too fast is an awe-inspiring occasion.
-Amidst the indulgences of the carnival season and the overcrowding of the streets, the Indians offer a refuge of an intriguing, yet secretive culture.
+Amidst the indulgences of the carnival season and the overcrowding of the streets, the Indians offer an intriguing, yet secretive culture.
 Although many interested parties seem to focus on the history and composition of the tribes, very few stop to truly see and appreciate what goes into the making of a Mardi Gras Indian costume.

 Indians take great pride in their costumes, showcasing their talent and beauty in a way only a native to New Orleans could do.
-The tradition culminates with the destruction of that year's masterpiece- never to be used again.
+The tradition culminates with the destruction of that year's masterpiece- the costume is never to be used again.
 It is custom to never reuse even a single bead, feather, or rhinestone, thus making the tradition an extremely costly one.
-In a world where materials and fashions are often reused or recycled, this may seem wasteful or elaborate to some.
+In a world where materials and fashions are often reused or recycled, this may seem wasteful to some.

 Yet, this is done simply out of pride and respect for one's self, culture, and tribe.
 Mardi Gras Indians don't need catwalks or bright lights.
 They have the streets of our beloved hometown laced with a colorful backdrop of homes and people that are as irreplaceable as the Indians themselves.
 This is not a show for the money or the fame.
 This particular fashion show is for the people of New Orleans to celebrate our history, culture, and interconnected souls.